EmileTrotignon/blog/monad.md

 - `'a Lwt.t` is a way to compute an `'a` asynchronously.
 - `'a Option.t` is a way to compute an `'a` that may fail.

+It would not make sense to state that an `'a Lwt.t` contains an `'a` : it might not "contain" it just yet.
+Likewise for an `'a Option.t`, there might not be a single `'a` in here.

 Even `'a list` can be seen a way to compute an `'a` that may have multiple results.
 We can call this a "non deterministic computation" as its results are